Murph9/GridWars/README.md

 - Some files were renamed
 - Self collision is now handled using the method called selfCol()
   + of which the homing objects' versions have been fixed
-- Todo: Fix bullet rotation and other selfCol()

 0.23: BlackHoles